lilellia/ivchecker/readme.md

 - `-n/--nature`: the nature of the Pokémon.
 This must match exactly, but it is not case-sensitive.
 - `-c/--char/--characteristic`: the characteristic of the Pokémon (e.g., "Quick to flee".
 This must be enclosed in quotation marks since it includes multiple words.)
 This value is optional and merely provides additional filtering.
 - `-g/--generation`: The generation of the game in question (as an integer).
 If not given, this is assumed to be 8.
 This is used to account for base stat changes between generations.
+- `-hp/--hidden-power`: The known Hidden Power type.
+This is optional and only used for additional filtering.
+- `-v/--verbose`: When this flag is passed, the Pokémon's name, nature modifier (+Atk/-SpA), and base stats are also shown.